List of Austin Powers characters: Dr. Evil

-Douglas Powers, better known as Dr. Evil, is the incredibly bumbling, as well as extremely dimwitted evil genius and nemesis of Austin Powers, and the main antagonist of the series.
-He is the leader of an evil organization, Virtucon, with many henchmen as his allies.
-He concocts ridiculous schemes in every film, with Austin attempting to stop him from his doings.
-However, he never wins, often because his plans are always ridiculously overcomplicated; he is far too stupid to realize how much easier they can be.
-Other times, it is because something happens that interferes.
+Douglas Powers, better known as Dr. Evil, is the nemesis of Austin Powers and the main antagonist of the series.
+He is a dimwitted evil genius and the leader of an evil organization, Virtucon, with many henchmen as his allies.
+In each film, he concocts ridiculous schemes which Austin then foils.
+Often, his plans are always ridiculously overcomplicated as he fails to realise how much simpler they could be.

-He resembles Alec Trevalyan/Agent 006 in some ways, as Dr. Evil and Austin Powers were raised as brothers (before the car explosion), much like James Bond and Alec Trevelyan, who were raised at the same orphanage before they were recruited by MI6.
-Also, Dr. Evil and Austin Powers attended the same spy academy together.
-Interestingly, the Daniel Craig James Bond films would later reinterpret the character of Ernst Stavro Blofeld (the chief inspiration for Dr. Evil) as a long-lost foster brother figure to Bond, somewhat (likely unintentionally) echoing the Austin Powers/Dr. Evil relationship.

-Dr. Evil's schemes often include his attempts to take over the world.
-They sometimes involve threatening to destroy or hurt something in exchange for money; one notable example is when he presented his giant laser to the president of the United States and said he would destroy Washington D.C. and possibly other major cities unless he was paid one hundred billion dollars.
+Dr. Evil's schemes often include an attempt to take over the world or to blackmail it.
+One example is when he threatened to destroy Washington, D.C. and further major cities unless he was paid one hundred billion dollars.
 Aside from his schemes, Dr. Evil and his son Scott talk to each other, but he is a completely awful father, and Scott is often shown to be far more intelligent than his father.

 He was originally born Douglas Powers, son of Nigel Powers and twin brother to Austin Powers.
 He has a son with Frau Farbissina named Scott Evil, who is also the grandson of Nigel Powers and the nephew of Austin Powers.